applidget/flowqueues/README.md

     var worker = flowqueues.createWorker(redisClient, "../tests/samples/config.yml");
     worker.work();

+##Next steps (upcoming features)

+  - Handle different kinds of jobs: if you want to handle different kinds of jobs, the only option available is to create multiple workers.
+  - Timeout feature: possibility to *kill* a task if it takes too much time
+  - Web UI
+  - use node.js cluster module to be crash safe like Resque does

+##Target API

 In addition to that, flowqueues will provide a binary allowing you to launch it using a single command line like this: